« Garden Journal - Intro | Main | Scallop Ceviche in Avocado Bowl »

 Bed #1 - We planted 2 Roma tomatoes and cuttings from grape and cherry tomatoes.
 I also planted 2 Italian basil and cuttings from an already established lemon basil located somewhere else in the yard.

-Bed #7 on right - Anthony planted a zucchini and 2 red bell peppersBed_7_9806.
+Bed #7 on right - Anthony planted a zucchini and 2 red bell peppers.
 We will be planting other low growing herbs here later.
 You can see a bit of Bed #6 beyond this bed, where the Mexican tarragon, eggplants and parsleys have been planted

 I planted several garlic chives and two heads of garlic cloves in different beds throughout the garden.